chrischarlesgibson/ecommerce--pp/README.md

 ## Contributing Guidlines

-If you would like to contribute to this tool, please contact me and we can discuss further.
+If you would like to contribute to the backend for this app, please contact me and we can discuss further.

 ## Creator info